We have planted 1,291,259 verified trees

 The veritree platform was built to be easily used by any restoration practitioner looking to develop and operate high-quality NbS projects.
 Their ground-level monitoring tools enable planting organizations in any location in the world to scale NbS.
 This enables veritree to connect planting organizations with corporate partners and donors to support their restoration initiatives.

-Beyond simply allocating money, veritree works closely with the local communities to showcase the immense value newly planted forests bring to their families.
-Through education and by involving them in the monitoring and reporting process, veritree finds local communities quickly develop a deep sense of ownership and pride over their trees, leading to effective management over the long-term, keeping forests not just alive, but keeping them thriving.
+veritree works closely with local communities to demonstrate the long-term value restored forests bring to their families.
+Through education and direct involvement in monitoring and reporting, local communities develop a sense of ownership over their trees, supporting effective, long-term forest stewardship.

-veritree acknowledges that carbon accounting is extremely challenging and that accounting for carbon sinks is still an evolving practice.
+veritree acknowledges that estimating carbon is complex and remains an evolving area of practice.

-To help ensure additionality, veritree collaborates with both corporate partners and local planting partners from tree order to tree planting and beyond to help ensure a seamless process that creates new carbon sinks that otherwise would not have been planted.
+veritree collaborates closely with corporate partners and local planting partners from project design through planting and beyond, working to ensure that new carbon sinks are created in areas and conditions where restoration would not otherwise have taken place.

 Level 1 - The first level of verification is complete once planting planters have submitted their planting form, activities, and applicable evidence through veritree's Collect App.